Air fryer red potatoes with dill and garlic are the best side dish with any dinner. Inexpensive yet full of flavor, you’ve got to try these tonight.

 Wow did these air fryer red potatoes come out good!!
 I was trying to come up with a yummy and cheap air fryer recipe and voila, it’s now one of my kids’ favorite side dishes!
 Special thanks goes out to WA Potatoes for sponsoring this post.

-- Whether you’re new to this handy kitchen appliance, or have been using a Ninja Foodi or other brand for quite some time now, you’ll love this one.
+- Whether you’re new to this handy kitchen appliance, or want an easy Ninja Foodi recipe or other brand for quite some time now, you’ll love this one.

 EASY peasy right??!!
 Now grab a few of these beauties at the store and let’s get going. 😉